greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/external/g-s3-protocol.html.md

 **Options**

--c
+`-c`
 :   Connect to the specified S3 location with the configuration specified in the `s3` protocol URL and return information about the files in the S3 location.

-:   If the connection fails, the utility displays information about failures such as invalid credentials, prefix, or server address \(DNS error\), or server not available.
+If the connection fails, the utility displays information about failures such as invalid credentials, prefix, or server address \(DNS error\), or server not available.

--d
+`-d`
 :   Download data from the specified S3 location with the configuration specified in the `s3` protocol URL and send the output to `STDOUT`.

-:   If files are gzip compressed or have a `.deflate` suffix to indicate deflate compression, the uncompressed data is sent to `STDOUT`.
+If files are gzip compressed or have a `.deflate` suffix to indicate deflate compression, the uncompressed data is sent to `STDOUT`.

--u
+`-u`
 :   Upload a file to the S3 bucket specified in the `s3` protocol URL using the specified configuration file if available.
 Use this option to test compression and `chunksize` and `autocompress` settings for your configuration.

--t
+`-t`
 :   Sends a template configuration file to `STDOUT`.
 You can capture the output and create an `s3` configuration file to connect to Amazon S3.

--h
+`-h`
 :   Display `gpcheckcloud` help.

 **Examples**